The EU Deforestation Regulation (EUDR) in 2025: The latest updates

 - Reduces its role in greenhouse gas emissions and supports efforts to protect global biodiversity.

-- Large companies: Must comply by December 2025
+- Large companies: December 30, 2025

 EUDR compliance requirements: Key obligations for operators and traders